Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Background

+\paragraph{Process performance.} Reaching its business goals is typically essential for an organization, and as per the above definition, business processes are the activities that the organization undertakes to achieve its goals.
+Thus, organizational success depends strongly on effective processes.
+In addition, a process should be efficient in its execution.
+According to~\citet[Chapt.
+2]{dumas2018fundamentals}, four main process performance dimensions can be distinguished\fabian{: }time, cost, quality, and flexibility.
+In the following paragraph, we sketch sample measures for each dimension and refer the interested reader to~\citep[Chapt.
+2,7,8]{dumas2018fundamentals} for more details on process performance measures.

-Reaching a business goal is typically the main objective for an organization, but also how the goal is reached, i.e., that a process is executed efficiently (with a good performance) by its resources. \emph{Process performance} can be measured with regards to time, cost, and quality~\cite[Chap.
-6]{dumas2013fundamentals}.
-A relevant time-related measure is the \emph{cycle time}, which measures the time between the start and end of a process instance (i.e., processing time plus the waiting time between activities)~\cite[Chap.
-7]{dumas2013fundamentals}.
-Process costs are usually calculated by measuring the time used to execute a task and multiply it with cost per time unit of the respective resource.
-The quality can be identified by calculating, for instance, the rate of successful executed process instances.
+A relevant measure for the \emph{time} dimension is the cycle time, which measures the time between the start and end of a process instance (i.e., processing times plus waiting times between activities). \ifLong{Additionally, the processing time for individual activities can be measured, and the waiting time between activities.} Regarding the \emph{cost} dimension, the goal is usually to minimize the costs.
+The operational process costs can be calculated by measuring the time used to execute a task and multiplying it by the cost per time unit of the resource.
+Resource utilization is the time a resource needs to execute process tasks divided by its available working time.
+This measure can be used to evaluate whether process costs can be further decreased by increasing resource utilization.
+Process \emph{quality} can be identified by calculating, for instance, the rate of successfully executed process instances.
+Process \emph{flexibility} is the capability to react to changes in the process execution, e.g., the capability to react to missing resources.